Michael A Rizzotti

 Unlike Otto, we are not so much concerned with the feeling as with the expressions of the holy as related by the narratives.
 We are less concerned with what Moses felt at the sight of the burning bush, than how the writers/editor have related the experience.
 The Holy Bible is full of accounts of such mysterious experiences.
 Consequently, it is possible to explore the symbolic nature of that experience through the account.
-In other words, the text is the data that allows us to analyze the holy systematically.35
+In other words, the text is the data that allows us to analyze the holy in its systematic dynamic representation.35

 Etymologically, the adverb wholly has two meanings.
-The first, an older sense derived from “whole”, means in its entirety, in full, the sum total, all of it: hence, inclusively.
+The first, an older sense derived from whole, means in its entirety, in full, the sum total, all of it: hence, inclusively.
 The second sense is implied by the word entirely, as to suggest the exclusion of others, solely: hence, exclusively.
-The terminology may appear ambiguous at the outset, but it will become clearer as we go along.
+The terminology may appear ambiguous, and even contradictory at the outset, but it will become hopefully clearer as we go along.
 And, as we will see, it is rather insightful.
 The equivocalness of wholly fits exactly into the essence of the two-ness or twofold-ness of the sacred and the profane.
 Adding the word other to wholly we further expand the scope of its meaning.

 Only when the sacred opens up to and includes the profane does it ascend to the wholly other.
-Only when the profane becomes part of the sacred does it ascend to the wholly other inclusive reality as shown by Moses’ acceptance and embracing of God’s message, commandments and mission.
+When the separation is lifted between the holy and the profane it opens the way to experience the wholly other inclusive reality as shown by Moses’ acceptance and embracing of God’s message, commandments and mission.

 In Exodus, the words of Yahweh preempt the sign of the burning bush as the source of the holy.
 It is Yahweh’s words that are at the center and from which he reveals his will.
 Yet Yahweh’s identity -image- remains obscure and exclusively other.

 Whereas the profane reality and space are excluded from the holy, God separates the Holy ground from the profane, from the common.
 This realm of the other is the reality of the profane, comprised of such examples as Moses reluctance to accept God’s mission.
 Yet when he finally does, Moses become one with Yahweh, his commandments and his people.
 Yahweh is no longer an outside reality but One presence with Moses.

 Jesus Christ as the Son of God is himself holy, but as the son of Mary he partakes in the profane reality of the human condition.
-Jesus’ twofold origin -that of God and “man”- embodies the whole spectrum of the religious reality and the two poles of a true spirituality: the sacred and the profane.
+Jesus’ twofold origin -that of God and man- embodies the whole spectrum of the religious reality and the two poles of a true spirituality: the sacred and the profane.
 This twofold unity transcends the exclusive holiness of God and reaches beyond the boundaries of his divine essence through his human nature and into the wholly other.
-Jesus Christ, as the wholly other, transcends the exclusivity of the holy into the inclusively whole divine reality.
+Jesus Christ, as the wholly other, transcends the exclusivity of the holy into the inclusively whole spiritual reality: Divine and human.
 The wholly other is both holy/center and its outside profane reality.
 It is a totality, one single reality.
 It is expressed by the commandment of love thy neighbor like yourself.

-Hence, the profane reality becomes as important as the sacred in the religious experience.
-Only then can the dynamic interrelation between the sacred and the profane become alive in the wholly other and transcend the two spiritual entities into one whole dynamic reality of being.
+Hence, the profane reality becomes as important as the sacred in the spiritual experience.
+Only then can the dynamic interrelation between the sacred and the profane become alive in the wholly other and transcend the two distinct entities into one whole spiritual reality of being.

 Christ, as God, is the mysterious holy center from which everything originates and everything flows.
-As God he is the center of power, as “man” Jesus is the door to that power, the hope of the powerless.
+As God he is the center of power, as man, Jesus is the door to that power, the hope of the outsider.
 The Gospels dispel the notion that the profane reality of the impure and unclean should be excluded.
 It recounts that it should be embraced instead.
 Jesus dissipates the barriers and highlights what is at the heart of faith: the wholly other as the inclusiveness of love.
 He denounces the segregation of the powerful and their institutions.
 He reaches out to the forgotten and the segregated by society: the sick, the poor, the possessed, the foreigners, the women, the Gentiles, the sinners, the slaves.

 Jesus Christ talked of two worlds.
 One that he identified with Caesar and the other with God.
 The two kingdoms, however, do not oppose each other in a political fashion.38 The kingdom of God that Jesus speaks about is not of this world.
-It is a place where the faith in the Word creates a “world” onto itself, outside the boundaries of time and space.
-Faith in the message of the Word is the key to the creation of the kingdom of heaven.
+It is a place where the faith in the Word creates a world onto itself, outside the boundaries of time and space.
+It is proclaimed in the resurrected body of Christ as the Church of believers.